Disappearance of Andrew Gosden: Criticism of the police investigation

 Gosden's family were critical of the police's decision to concentrate on investigating the family rather than requesting CCTV footage beyond Kings Cross during the initial stages of the investigation.
-Kevin Gosden claimed that the police viewed him as a suspect during the initial stages and they carried out unlawfully recorded interviews aimed at pressuring him into revealing the reason for his son's disappearance.
-Kevin Gosden and the wider family were cleared of any involvement.
+Kevin Gosden claimed that the police viewed him as a suspect during the initial stages and they carried out unlawfully recorded interviews aimed at pressuring him into revealing the reason for his son's disappearance, alongside pursuing unhelpful lines of enquiry.
+Kevin Gosden and the wider family were eventually cleared of any involvement.

 SYP asked the BTP to search the available CCTV footage within two days of Gosden being reported missing.
 However, the BTP could not locate Gosden in the crowds, so SYP sent an officer to London to assist with the search; after this, Gosden was spotted.
-However, the CCTV footage from buses and the adjacent tube station was not requested by the authorities.
-Furthermore, Kevin has claimed that the reported sightings of Gosden at a Pizza Hut and at Covent Garden were not followed up.
+Kevin claimed that CCTV footage from buses and the adjacent tube station was not requested by the authorities and that the reported sightings of Gosden at a Pizza Hut and at Covent Garden were not followed up.